Monday, May 4, 2009

 TECHNOLOGY:

-16. Math Magician (choose multiplication or division to practice basic math facts)
+11. Math Magician (choose multiplication to practice basic math facts)

-17. Math Cafe- scroll down past the addition and subtraction to multiplication and division
+12. Math Facts Cafe- scroll down past the addition and subtraction to multiplication

 - click begin